Our Mission Statement:

 The Museum was formed to preserve the tramway experience that existed on the streets of Ballarat from 1887 to 1971.
 Trams are operated along a public road on an original section of the track, using authentic methods of operation such as conductors, paper tickets, uniforms, tram stops, and even original style paperwork.

-Our tram depot, at the south end of the Ballarat Botanical Gardens, houses the tramcar collection, a museum display with photographs, videos, tramway memorabilia, trammie stories, souvenirs and book shop.
-The depot is open for visitors from 12 Noon on operating days (depending on volunteer staff availability).
-It is also open every afternoon from about 4 pm.
-A self-guided tour is possible or when volunteers are available; a formal guided tour.
-A gold coin donation would be appreciated to enable our work to continue.
+Our Tram Museum and depot, at the south end of the Ballarat Botanical Gardens, displays some of the tramcar collection, presentations with photographs, videos, tramway memorabilia, trammie stories, souvenirs and book shop.
+The Museum is open for visitors from 11am on operating days A self-guided tour is possible or when volunteers are available; a formal guided tour.

-The Museum is an Accredited Museum under the Museum Accreditation Program managed by Museums Australia (Victoria), an Accredited Rail Safety Operator with Transport Safety Victoria and Registered in accordance with Victorian Tourist and Heritage Railways Act 2010.
+The Museum is an Accredited Museum under the Museum Accreditation Program managed by Australian Museums and Gallaries Assocition (Victoria), an Accredited Rail Safety Operator with the Office of National Rail Safety Regulator and Registered in accordance with Victorian Tourist and Heritage Railways Act 2010.

 We are a member of the following organisations: